JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 - Availability of the latest version online.
 - Compatibility with breaking changes between versions.
 - Feasibility of requesting the user to provide the Language Server binary path.

-> The integration with the Language Server Protocol is created as an extension to the paid IntelliJ-based IDEs.
-> Therefore, plugins utilizing Language Server integration may not be available in Community releases of JetBrains products and Android Studio from Google.
->
-{style="note"}

 If you encounter any issues or need assistance, please provide feedback by reaching out to us through the `#intellij-platform` channel in our [JetBrains Platform Slack](https://plugins.jetbrains.com/slack/) workspace or by submitting an issue in [YouTrack](https://youtrack.jetbrains.com/newIssue?project=IDEA&c=Subsystem%20Core.%20Platform%20API).